Silver Bulletin

 🕒 The latest NFL QB ratings

-Here’s our leaderboard of the top five quarterbacks as measured three ways: by their adjusted QBERT rating so far in 2025, by their WAR (wins above replacement), and then by their projected rating for the next week of the NFL season.
+Here’s our leaderboard of the top five quarterbacks as measured three ways: by their adjusted QBERT rating so far in 2025-26, by their WAR (wins above replacement), and then by their projected rating for their next forthcoming start.
 The projected rating also incorporates data from previous years and factors related to a QB’s age and experience.

 See also: ELWAY NFL team projections.